Mujahedyousef/basic-api-server/README.md

 # basic-api-server

-==Build a REST API using Express, by creating a proper series of endpoints that perform CRUD operations on a database, using the REST standard.==
+> Build a REST API using Express, by creating a proper series of endpoints that perform CRUD operations on a database, using the REST standard.

 ## Task Submission